per capita income of indian states

 Per Capita Income of Indian States Wise List

-Here is the list of Highest Per Capita Income of Indian States Wise List:
+Here is the list of the Highest Per Capita Income of Indian States Wise List, showcasing states with strong PCI growth and setting benchmarks for others:

 RankState/Union TerritoryNSDP Per Capita (₹)NSDP Per Capita ($)